poVoq/zero/README.md

-# zero
+# Zero

-Let your content shine with zero theme.
+Let your content shine with Zero theme.

-zero is a fork of [Sanse](https://github.com/samikeijonen/sanse).
+Zero is a fork of [Sanse](https://github.com/samikeijonen/sanse).

 ## Copyright and License